-Tiffany Cherelle Cain is an anthropologist drawing on techniques from across anthropology and history to investigate the ways in which the legacies of the past, particularly colonialism and other forms of political violence, inform present day political consciousness and imaginations of the future.
-She is a Cotsen Postdoctoral Fellow in the Princeton Society of Fellows and Lecturer in Princeton's Anthropology Department and Humanities Council.
-She recently completed her PhD in Anthropology at the University of Pennsylvania.
-She was a visiting student with the Department of Anthropology at the University of Michigan in Ann Arbor from 2016-2018.
-Her ongoing research project is based in Quintana Roo, Mexico where she helps to facilitate a community heritage initiative called the "Tihosuco Heritage Preservation and Community Development Project."
-She is committed to operationalizing public history to meet social justice needs.
-Beyond her academic life, she loves traveling, being outside, cooking, reading black speculative fiction, making crafty things, and family time.
+I'm an anthropologist drawing on techniques from across anthropology and history to investigate the ways in which the legacies of the past, particularly colonialism and other forms of political violence, inform present day political consciousness and imaginations of the future.
+I currently hold a Cotsen Postdoctoral Fellowship in the Society of Fellows for the Liberal Arts at Princeton, where I also lecture in the Anthropology Department and Humanities Council.
+I received my PhD in Anthropology at the University of Pennsylvania.
+From 2016-2018, while completing the PhD, I spent time as visiting student with the Department of Anthropology at the University of Michigan in Ann Arbor.
+I have a number of ongoing research projects but my primary fieldwork is based in Quintana Roo, Mexico where I help facilitate a community heritage initiative called the "Tihosuco Heritage Preservation and Community Development Project."
+I'm committed to operationalizing public history to meet social justice needs and to envisioning a praxis of heritage as liberation.

 Beyond academics, I loves traveling, being outside, cooking, reading black and indigenous speculative fiction, making crafty things, and family time.
 You'll also see my work published under Tiffany C. Fryer.